Travel Highlights of the World - and other cool places.

 Istanbul is located on the hills raising on both sides of the Bosporus, which makes it easy to find a hotel here with a wonderful view of the harbor or main sightseeing highlights such as the Sultan Ahmet Mosque (Blue Mosque) or Galata Kulesi.

-**The website, "Booking.com" is not available in Turkey.
+Here is a list of websites where you can find accommodation for good prices: **The website, "Booking.com" is not available in Turkey.
 You can only reserve a hotel room on Booking.com in advance from another country or use a VPN application inside Turkey.